 Hypothesis One: There is a direct relation between people concern their workplace will be affected by SARS-COV-2 and how well government respond to their concern.
 From those who declared they are very concerned their workplace will be affected by the virus, 15.8% declared the government respond well to them concern and 20.3% declared the government doesn't respond well.
-From those who declared they are not concerned at all their workplace will be affected by the virus, 7.5% declared the government respond well to their concern and 2.3% declared the government doesn't respond well.
-We can conclude that the hypothesis is partially true.
+From those who declared they are not concerned at all their workplace will be affected by the virus, 7.5% declared the government respond well to their concern and 2.3% declared the government doesn't respond well to their concern and 2.3% declared the government doesn't respond well to their concern and 2.3% true.